What Lupus Pain Feels Like According to Patients

 Lupus pain feels like you have been run over

 The overwhelming majority of people described their lupus pain as a sensation that affects their whole body.
 They feel battered as if every bit of them has been smashed or run over.
-Several said the pain feels like it knocked them out or knocked them over.
+Several said the aches feels like they were knocked or knocked over.

 “It feels like you have been trampled by horses or in a car accident every day.”